-If you are fully vested and die before payment of your retirement benefit begins, your spouse or domestic partner may be eligible to receive a survivor benefit from the Plan.
+If you are fully vested and die before payment of your retirement benefit begins, your spouse or domestic partner maybe eligible to receive a survivor benefit from the Plan.
+If you are married, your spouse will automatically be your beneficiary, unless you have a valid beneficiary designation on file.
+See Beneficiary designations for death benefits paid if you die before your benefit commencement date under Citigroup benefits.
 A survivor benefit is not available if you are not married or in a domestic partnership and you die before you begin receiving your retirement benefit.